lukso-network/docs/docs/standards/generic-standards/lsp1-universal-receiver.md

 :::

 ## Introduction
-There is often the need for smart contracts to **be aware of incoming transactions**, especially when it comes to token transfers.
+There is often the need for smart contracts to **be aware of incoming transactions**, especially receiving tokens.

 A good example is **[ERC20](https://eips.ethereum.org/EIPS/eip-20)** token transfers.
 When a smart contract receives a token, it has no generic way **to be notified** about it.
-As the ERC20 token contract acts like a registry and during the transfer, the sender's balance is decreased, and the recipient's balance is increased **without further interaction**.
+During the token transfer, the sender's balance decreases, and the recipient's balance increases.
+There are **no further interactions**, and the ERC20 token contract just acts as a registry.

 ![Smart contract recipient outside interaction](/img/standards/lsp1/token-contract-registry.jpeg)